OpenGL Normal Vector Transformation

 matrix form of plane equation

 The plane equation is multiplying the transposed normal (nT) and the vertex (v) together.
-You can read "The vertex v in object space lies on the plane with the normal normal vector n".
+You can read "The vertex v in the object space lies on the plane with the normal normal vector n".

-Now, we modify the above equation to acquire normal vector transformation formula by inserting GL_MODELVIEW matrix M-1M in between nT and v ;
+Now, we modify the above equation to acquire the normal vector transformation formula by inserting GL_MODELVIEW matrix M-1M in between nT and v ;

 matrix form of plane equation

-It reads the above equation as "The transformed vertex view matrix lies on the transformed plane in eye space with the transformed normal normal transform".
+It reads the above equation as "The transformed vertex view matrix lies on the transformed plane in the eye space with the transformed normal normal transform".

 Transforming Normal